HPV and Cancer

 - Vulvar cancer: Most vulvar cancers (70%) are caused by HPV.
 Learn about new cases and death rates from vulvar cancer, a rare type of cancer.

 In the United States, high-risk HPVs cause 3% of all cancers in women and 2% of all cancers in men.
-There are about 44,000 new cases of cancer in parts of the body where HPV is often found, and HPV is estimated to cause about 34,000 cancers each year, according to the latest statistics from the Centers for Disease Control.
+Each year, there are about 45,000 new cases of cancer in parts of the body where HPV is often found, and HPV is estimated to cause about 36,000 of these, according to the Centers for Disease Control (CDC).

 How is HPV Transmitted?